ngcrawford/Intro_computational_programming_lectures/03_adv_linux.md

 		gunzip filename.txt.gz

-- `gunzip -c gunzip filename.txt.gz` or `zcat gunzip filename.txt.gz` will send the unzipped data to standard out.
+- `gunzip -c gunzip filename.txt.gz` will send the unzipped data to standard out.
 This allows you to incorporate gzipped data into pipelines.

 ---